 - The Pale Girl’s Guide to Highlighting and Contouring

-What are your tips for growing out a short cut?
+What are your tips for How to Gracefully Grow Out a Pixie Cut?
 Please share them below!